jm1021/church-of-jesus-christ/navigation/about.md

 ---
 layout: post
 title: About
-description: My name is John, often referred to as "Brother Mortensen" in my Church Circles.
+description: My name is John, sometimes referred to as "Brother Mortensen" in my Church Circles.
+But please call me John, or "Brother John" if you like formality.
 I am primary author and keeper of these Church of Jesus Christ of Latter-Day-Saints lessons.
 ---

+## Testimony

+> I solemnly proclaim that God loves His children in every nation of the world.
+God the Father has given us a divine birth, and as His children, we are blessed with a divine and incomparable life.
+We learn, we sometimes fail, and through the infinite atoning sacrifice of His Beloved Son, Jesus Christ, we become whole as we lift our heads through adversity and rejoice.
+By the power of the Father, Jesus rose again and gained victory over death.
+He is our Savior, our Exemplar, and our Redeemer—redeeming us even through death and allowing us to be “Together in Heaven,” reunited with our “Families Forever.”

 ## As a conversation Starter